PREGNANCY PHYSIOLOGY (MATERNAL ADAPTATIONS)

 Clinical Connections

 Understanding normal maternal adaptations is essential for interpreting signs and symptoms during pregnancy and avoiding unnecessary intervention.
-Many common findings reflect expected physiological change rather than disease.
+Many common findings result from expected physiological change, rather than disease.
 Mild breathlessness, a modest increase in heart rate, lower blood pressure in early pregnancy, and dependent oedema are typical consequences of cardiovascular and respiratory adaptation.
-In contrast, features such as severe or persistent hypertension, proteinuria, chest pain, or pronounced shortness of breath fall outside normal physiology and warrant prompt investigation.
+In contrast, features such as severe or persistent hypertension, proteinuria, chest pain, or pronounced shortness of breath fall outside normal physiology and warrant investigation.

 Several pregnancy-related clinical patterns can be explained directly by underlying adaptations.
 Plasma volume expansion exceeding red cell mass accounts for physiological haemodilution, contributing to the high prevalence of pregnancy-related anaemia.
 At the same time, the hypercoagulable state influences assessment of thrombotic risk and the use of thromboprophylaxis, particularly in individuals with additional risk factors.
 Clinically relevant implications of maternal adaptation include: